Learn proven strategies to effectively educate your employees about their benefits. Enhance understanding and engagement for improved utilization.

 When you want to show appreciation to your employees, can you give them a gift card without being taxed?
 The answer isn’t as straightforward as you’d think

 One way you can show your staff you appreciate their hard work is to give them a gift.
 Many small business owners love giving their staff members thoughtful gifts as a sign of gratitude for their efforts.
 After all, enhancing employee satisfaction and experience can help employers decrease turnover rates and boost employee morale.

-Gift cards are a great option that work for all occasions; it allows your employees to spend it on their own time and is easy to buy and store.
+Gift cards are a great option that works for all occasions; they allow your employees to spend it on their own time and are easy to buy and store.
 Before you start stocking up for your next holiday party, it’s a good idea to check whether or not you’ll have to pay tax on those gift cards.

 When it comes to gifting, there are a lot of things employers can give employees as de minimis, which according to the IRS means that it is so small and provided so infrequently that it is unreasonable or impractical to account for it.
 Unfortunately, a gift card or any cash-related gift is not considered de minimis, even if it’s less than $25.

 Learn more by watching our HR expert, Stacey Gibson, explain the rules around taxing gifts for employees.